 Presidents of the German Reich:

 - Friedrich Ebert — Social Democrat.
 First chancellor (see The Chancellors of Germany) and then first President of the Weimar Republic.
 Had to deal with many rightwingers who accused him of being a traitor.
-And leftwingers who didn't forgive him that he had been pro-war (though not pro-conquest) during World War One, or not creating a socialist state after the revolution of 1918/19.
+And leftwingers who didn't forgive him that he had been pro-war (though not pro-conquest) during World War I, or not creating a socialist state after the revolution of 1918/19.
 And uprisings from left and right.
 And the ramifications of the treaty of Versailles.
-And the hyper inflation and the suffering economy.
+And the hyperinflation and the suffering economy.
 And the bureaucracy and judiciary being not exactly helpful.
 And one occasion when he appeared on a photo wearing swim briefs, which conservatives found inappropriate for the leader of a country.
 And many more problems.
 He died in 1925, before his term was finished.

 - Karl Dönitz — National Socialist.
 Supreme commander of Germany's submarines before.
 Hitler decreed before his death that his unique office would be split into the Presidency and Chancellery again, and Dönitz was handed the former.
 Hadn't really much to do after Hitler's suicide and signed Germany's capitulation in May 1945.
 Was arrested by the Allies, brought to court in Nuremberg and served 10 years in Spandau, together with guys like Albert Speer and Rudolf Hess (Göring having committed suicide in Nuremberg.)

 Presidents of post-war Germany: